-- Preliminary investigation proceedings before the committee on decorum and investigation of government agencies; and - Those information deemed confidential or privileged pursuant to pertinent rules and regulations issued by the Supreme Court, such as information on disbarment proceedings, DNA profiles and results, or those ordered by courts to be kept confidential; - Matters considered confidential under banking and finance laws and their amendatory laws, such as: - a.
+- k.
+Preliminary Investigation proceedings before the committee on decorum and investigation of government agencies;62 and - I. Those information deemed confidential or privileged pursuant to pertinent rules and regulations issued by the Supreme Court, such as information on disbarment proceedings, DNA profiles and results, or those ordered by Courts to be kept confidential.63 - 8.
+Matters considered confidential under banking and finance laws and their amendatory laws, such as: - a.
 RA No. 1405 (Law on Secrecy of Bank Deposits); - b.
-RA No. 6426 (Foreign Currency Deposit Act of the Philippines) and relevant regulations; - c.
+RA No. 6426 (Foreign Currency Deposit Act of the Philippines) and relevant regulations: - c.
 RA No. 8791 (The General Banking Law of 2000); - d.
 RA No. 9160 (Anti-Money Laundering Act of 2001); and - e.
-RA No. 9510 (Credit Information System Act); - Other exceptions to the right to information under laws, jurisprudence, rules and regulations, such as: - a.
-Those deemed confidential pursuant to treaties, executive agreements, other international agreements, or international proceedings, such as: - (1) When the disclosure would prejudice legitimate commercial interest or competitive position of investor-states pursuant to investment agreements; - (2) Those deemed confidential or protected information pursuant to United Nations Commission on International Trade Law Rules on Transparency in Treaty-based Investor-State Arbitration and Arbitration Rules (UNCITRAL Transparency Rules); and - (3) Refugee proceedings and documents under the 1951 Convention Relating to the Status of Refugees, as implemented by DOJ Circular No. 58 (s.
-2012):
+RA No. 9510 (Credit Information System Act). - 9.
+Other exceptions to the right to information under laws, jurisprudence, rules and regulations, such as: - a.
+Those deemed confidential pursuant to treaties, executive agreements, other international agreements or international proceedings, such as: - When the disclosure would prejudice legitimate commercial interest or competitive position of investor-states pursuant to investment agreements;64 - Those deemed confidential or protected information pursuant to United Nations Commission on International Trade Law Rules on Transparency in Treaty-based Investor-State Arbitration and Arbitration Rules (UNCITRAL Transparency Rules);65 and - 3.
+Refugee proceedings and documents under the 1951 Convention Relating to the Status of refugees. as implemented by DOJ Circular No. 58 s.1012.

-&lt;sup>62 Section 14, Civil Service Commission Resolution No. 01-0940.
+62 Section 14, Civil Service Commission Resolution No. 01-0940.

-&lt;sup>63 Section 18, Rule 139-B and Section 24, Rule 130 of the Rules of Court; and Section 11 of the Rule on DNA Evidence, A.M.
+63 Section 18, Rule 139-B and Section 24, Rule 130 of the Rules of Court; and Section 11 of the Rule on DNA Evidence, A.M.
 No. 06-11-5-SC.

-&lt;sup>64 Examples: Article 20 (2), ASEAN Comprehensive Investment Agreement; Article 15 (2) Agreement on Investment under the Framework Agreement on the Comprehensive Economic Cooperation between the ASEAN and the Republic of India; and Article 15 (2) of the Agreement on Investment under the Framework Agreement on the Comprehensive Economic Cooperation among the Government of the Member Countries of the ASEAN and the Republic of Korea.
+64 Example: Article (2), ASEAN Comprehensive Investment Agreement; Article 15(2) Agreement on Investment under the framework agreement on the Comprehensive Economic Cooperation between the ASEAN and the Republic of India; and article 15(2) of the Agreement on Investment under the frame work Agreement on the comprehensive Economic among the Government of the member countries of the ASEAN and republic of Korea.

-&lt;sup>65 Article 7, UNCITRAL Transparency Rules.
+65 Article 7, UNCITRAL Transparency Rules.

 - b.
-Testimony from a government official, unless pursuant to a court or legal - c.
-When the purpose for the request of Statement of Assets, Liabilities and Net Worth is any of the following: - any purpose contrary to morals or public policy; or - (2) any commercial purpose other than by news and communications media for dissemination to the general public;67 - d.
-Lists, abstracts, summaries of information requested when such lists, abstracts or summaries are not part of the duties of the government office - e.
-Those information and proceedings deemed confidential under rules and regulations issued by relevant government agencies or as decided by the - f.
+Testimony from a government official, unless pursuant to a court or legal order;66 - c.
+When the purpose for the request of Statement of Assets, Liabilities and Net Worth is any of the following: - 1. any purpose contrary to morals or public policy; or - 2. any commercial purpose other than by news and communications media or dissemination to the general public.
+67 - d.
+Lists, abstracts, summaries of information requested when such lists, abstracts or summaries are not part of the duties of the government office requested;68 - e.
+Those information and proceedings deemed confidential under rules and regulations issued by relevant government agencies or as decided by the courts;69 - f.
 Requested information pertains to comments and disclosures on pending cases in judicial proceedings;70 and - g.
-Attorney-client privilege existing between government lawyers and their
+Attorney-client privilege existing between government lawyers and their client.71

-&lt;sup>66 Senate v.
-Neri, supra; Senate v.
+66 Senate v Neri, supra; Senate v.
 Ermita, supra.

-&lt;sup>67 Section 8(D), Code of Conduct and Ethical Standards for Public Officials and Employees.
+67 Section 8(D), Code of Conduct and Ethical Standards for Public Officials and Employees.

-&lt;sup>68 Belgica v.
+68 Belgica v.
 Ochoa, G.R.
 No. 208566, 19 November 2013; and Valmonte v.
 Belmonte Jr., G.R.
 No. 74930, 13 February 1989, 252 Phil.
 264.